+source.
+3. However, these are the issues considered as the waste management plans on the land and when it comes to the issue of marine litter, we can say that the level of understanding about the marine litter is so weak in Iran among the public.
 4. Millions of visitors from across the country travel to the Iran's northern provinces along the Caspian Sea's southern coasts during the Persian New Year (Nowruz).
 Green-road, clean-beach national plan is designed to promote the environmental awareness of travelers to the Caspian Sea during this holiday time with respect to the elements of sustainable tourism and so far has been implemented for two years.
-The plan includes different tasks from providing environmental information in specific areas to the clean-up activities on cities' entrance and exit in cooperation with municipalities, districts, railways and other sectors along the different roads from Tehran to the main northern cities of the country.
-The main objective of this plan is to prevent pollution and damage to the of curricula for pre- school, school institutions, and higher education institutions and the inclusion in them of topics related to environmental protection and the rational use of natural resources, including issues of safe waste management; conducting a broad communication company and educational programmes to increase public awareness of the use of natural resources and environmental problems; behavior change regarding waste management. --- --
+The plan includes different tasks from 3.
+Nowadays, an Action Plan for organizing outreach work among the population on waste management, the formation of ecological awareness and culture in society has also been adopted.
+The plan provides for the revision of curricula for pre- school, school institutions, and higher education institutions and the inclusion in them of topics related to environmental protection and the rational use of natural resources, including issues of safe waste management; conducting a broad communication company and See also sections 2.2 and 2.3.
+Currently, a significant number of organizations (public environmental organizations, libraries, educational institutions, etc.) operate in the near Caspian subjects of Russia, which conduct activities in this direction. -- --- -- --